SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/zscaler-web-security.md

 #### (Optional) Configure the Zscaler NSS Feeds to Sumo Logic in JSON format
-8

 Once you have configured the Zscaler NSS, now add a feed to send logs in JSON format to the Sumo Logic syslog endpoint using the following steps.

-1. Log into your Zscaler NSS system.
+1. g into your Zscaler NSS system.
 2. Go to **Administration > Settings > Nanolog Streaming Service**.
 3. From the **NSS Feeds** tab, click **Add**.
 4. In the **Add NSS Feed** dialog:

-9